mp-se/gravitymon/src_docs/source/index.rst

 Main features
 -------------

+* Support either an ESP8266 or ESP32C3 board
 * Operates in two modes gravity monitoring and configuration mode
 * Gravity mode is comparable to how the iSpindle works when collectintg data
 * Configuration mode has a modern HTML5 based web UI.
 No need to start the access point to change settings